mzampetakis/reviewbot/README.md

 # ReviewBot 🤖
 ReviewBot is a review chatbot that gathers customers' reviews after a completed purchase.

+## Assumptions 🙌🏻

+We have made some assumption at this project in order to simplify and accelerate its development.
+These assumptions
+are:
+- The sentiment analysis and the text generator have been implemented as dummy but 3rd party integrations can be added
+- For the chat implementation we have used a websocket communication channel
+- Review chat support only one connection (client) at a time
+- Database is pre-populated with some dummy data for testing purposes

 ## Requirements ✅
 - Go v1.20
 - make
 - Docker
 - Docker-compose

 ## Getting started 💻